hotdaamn/asuswrt-merlin-wiki/Custom-DDNS.md

 ### afraid.org

-Here is a working example, for afraid.org's free DDNS (you must update the URL to use your private API key from afraid.org)
+Here is a working example, for afraid.org's free DDNS (you must update the URL to use your private API key from afraid.org).

 ```
+----- HTTPS -----
+#!/bin/sh
+KEY=xxxxxxxxREPLACE WITH KEYxxxxxxxxx
+URL=/dynamic/update.php?$KEY
+(echo "GET $URL"; sleep 5) | openssl s_client -quiet -connect freedns.afraid.org:443
+if [ $? -eq 0 ]; then
+    /sbin/ddns_custom_updated 1
+else
+    /sbin/ddns_custom_updated 0
+fi

+--- OR non-HTTPS --- (not recommended as your password is in plain hash).

 #!/bin/sh

 wget -q http://freedns.afraid.org/dynamic/update.php?your-private-key-goes-here -O - >/dev/null